Richard Marsland: Radio

 Marsland started his radio career in Adelaide on community radio station PBA-FM then commercially on the SAFM breakfast show with Greg Fleet, Marty Sheargold and James Brayshaw.
 He also co-hosted a live, daily morning program AM Adelaide on Channel 7, Adelaide with the multiple-Logie-Award-winning Anne Wills, and then hosted The Late Date Show nationally with Bessie Bardot on 2Day FM, 92.9 and Fox FM.

-Previously, he was on Tough Love with Mick Molloy, in its first year (2004).
+Previously, he was on Tough Love, in its first year (2004).
 He also appeared regularly on Triple M's The Shebang with Marty Sheargold and Fifi Box, where he hosted a quiz segment known as "Dick's Box".

 In 2006, he became the panel operator on the Triple M radio program Get This.
 He later started contributing verbally to on-air segments, and soon was essentially regarded as a third co-host, along with Tony Martin and Ed Kavalee.
 The last show aired on 23 November 2007.

 Marsland also performed on Triple J, posing as Family First member Spencer Penrose on the Restoring the Balance radio show with Tony Moclair.

 On 29 January 2008, Marsland became anchor/uncredited co-host of Triple M Melbourne's breakfast show Pete & Myf, and took a similar role as he had on Get This.

 Television

 He contributed to TV shows such as Newstopia with Shaun Micallef, The Glass House and Rove Live, the latter on which he made several appearances in sketches with Ryan Shelton, including a parody of TV show The Rich List, entitled The Bitch List.

 In 2007, Marsland also took up a co-host role on C31 Melbourne's The Breakfast Show.

-Since October 2007, Marsland was a writer on Shaun Micallef's news satire programme Newstopia which premiered on 10 October on SBS.
+In October 2007, Marsland joined the writing team for Shaun Micallef's news satire program Newstopia, which premiered on SBS on 10 October 2007.